mhubii/inpainting/README.md

 # inpainting

 Goal of inpainting is to complete **sinograms** (radon transforms) as acquired from **computer tomographic** (CT) imaging using a **deep convolutional adversarial neural net** (DCGAN).
 The desired sinograms need to be completed since we aim at reducing the number of projections and therefore to effectively reduce the dose from x-rays that a patient would be exposed to.
+The images show sinograms of ellipses at many (left) and less (right) projections.

 ![Simulated Volume of Random Ellipses](Images/randEllRadEx.png)
 ![Simulated Volume of Random Ellipses](Images/randEllRedRadEx.png)